About the school

 We have some of the brightest minds in biology including three Rutherford Discovery Fellows.

-- We believe that the school is a team of individuals, with the whole greater than the sum of the parts.
+- We believe that the School is a team of individuals, with the whole greater than the sum of the parts.
 We are committed to a collective mission and common core values.
+We believe that all members of the School contribute to our mission and should be recognised.

 - We believe that our reputation and success are measured by the quality of our graduates, both undergraduate and postgraduate, by the quality of our research, the reputation of our staff members and the willingness of our staff and students to serve as the public critic and conscience of society.
 We believe that the success of our staff is inseparable from the success of the communities we serve, and the success and well-being of our students during their studies, are of primary importance to us.